 The Company maintains defined benefit plans and other postretirement plans for certain current and former employees.
 The service cost component of our pension and other postretirement plans, net of amounts capitalized, are reflected in "Operating and administrative expenses" on the Condensed Consolidated Statements of Income.
-The non-service cost component, net of amounts capitalized as a regulatory asset, is reflected in "Pension and other postretirement plans non-service income" on the Condensed Consolidated Statements benefit cost was not material for all periods presented.
+The non-service cost component, net of amounts capitalized as a regulatory asset, is reflected in "Pension and other postretirement plans non-service income" on the Condensed Consolidated Statements of Income.
+Other postretirement benefit cost was not material for all periods presented.
 Net periodic pension cost includes the following components:

-Three Months Ended December 31, 2021 2020
+Three Months Ended March 31, 202 22 2021

 Service cost \$ 2 \$ 2

 Interest cost 5 5

 Expected return on assets (10) (9)

 Amortization of:

+Actuarial loss 1 3

+Net cost \$ (2) \$ 1

+Six Months Ended March 31, 22 2021

+Service cost \$ 4 \$ 4

+Interest cost 10 10

+Expected return on assets (20) (18)

+Amortization of:

-Actuarial loss 2 3
+Actuarial loss 3 6

-Net (benefit) cost (1) 1
+Net (benefit) cost (3) 2